 - you have insufficient goods to sell to clear the debt

 In such instances the council can refer your case back to the Magistrates' Court.
 At the hearing you'll have to show why you have not paid your Council Tax.

 - make a court order against you

-- order the council to remit part of all of the Council Tax owed
+- order the council to cancel part of all of the Council Tax owed

 - issue a warrant for your arrest